0xSero/partisia-docs/docs/node-operations/run-a-reader-node.md

 !!!
 Warning " You must complete these requirements before you can continue"
-    - Get a [VPS](../pbc-fundamentals/dictionary.md#vps) with that live of to the [minimum specifications](start-running-a-node.md)
+    - Get a [VPS](../pbc-fundamentals/dictionary.md#vps) with that fulfill the [minimum specifications](start-running-a-node.md)

 ## Secure your [VPS](../pbc-fundamentals/dictionary.md#vps)

-It is a good idea to give your node a basic layer of security.
+To minimise the risks of running a nodeIt is a good idea to give your node a basic layer of security.

 ### Change root password